- 1 Cambridge Rambling Club – Advice for walkers – July 2019

 In July 2015 the Club’s Committee agreed that the Wednesday ‘C’ Group, which caters for a number of less agile members, will no longer allow dogs on walks.
 (Assistance dogs are the sole exception).

-All accidents and incidents occurring on a Club walk should be reported to the Club’s President.
+All accidents and incidents occurring on a Club walk should be reported to the Club’s President by the walk’s leader; detailed guidance is provided in ‘So you want to lead a walk’.
 The Club maintains an ‘Incident Register’.
 The Club does not have ‘first aiders’ as routine, although some members do have qualifications and can assist in an emergency.
 You are responsible for your own health and safety on a walk.
 If you require regular medication, please make sure you carry it with you, along with any essential information concerning factors such as allergic reactions.
 All members are requested to carry details of a ‘contact person’ with them, in case of emergency, such as in a purse or rucksack pocket.

 On the walk